Ukrainian Jewish head raps Israeli reticence on Crimea crisis

 "We were disappointed with the Israeli reaction, the acceptance of the Ukraine situation," Dolinsky said.
 "They are trying to be very diplomatic with Russia because of Russian influence and the future importance of Russia for Israel's situation."

-Many in Ukraine thought Israel could mobilise international opinion for Kiev, Dolinsky said.
+Many in Ukraine thought Israel could mobilize international opinion for Kiev, Dolinsky said.

 "Israel is a small country by size but for Ukrainians it is an influential country," he said.
 "And it is also important for Israel to have Ukraine as a friend in the future."